-Australia is a major producer of livestock, and livestock in Australia are responsible for around 10 per cent of the country’s overall emissions.
-Livestock also contribute to 60% of all emissions from the agricultural sector.
-As a greenhouse gas, methane is 28 times more potent than carbon dioxide (CO2) over a 100 year timeframes.
+Australia is a major producer of livestock, and livestock in Australia are responsible for about 10 per cent of the country’s overall emissions.
+Livestock also contribute to 60 per cent of all emissions from the agricultural sector.
+As a greenhouse gas, methane is 28 times more potent than carbon dioxide (CO2) over 100 year timeframes.

 One potential solution is feeding livestock seaweed.
-Scientists have found that the common Australian red seaweed (Asparagopsis taxiformis and A. armata) virtually eliminates methane emissions in cattle and sheep, when it’s fed as a dietary additive in low doses.
+Scientists have found the common Australian red seaweed (Asparagopsis taxiformis and A. armata) virtually eliminates methane emissions in cattle and sheep.
+This is when it is fed as a dietary additive in low doses.

 How does seaweed reduce methane?
 The metabolites in the seaweed disrupt the enzymes that are responsible for the cattle and sheep producing methane in the rumen (stomach).

 And how much seaweed is enough?
-Studies in cattle and sheep have shown that these results are possible when seaweed is included at 1% or less of the dry diet.
+Studies in cattle and sheep have shown these results are possible when seaweed is included as one per cent or less of the dry diet.

-The discovery was made in collaboration with Meat and Livestock Australia and James Cook University, with on-going research currently underway to understand the optimal feed mixes.
+The discovery was made in collaboration with Meat & Livestock Australia and James Cook University, with ongoing research currently underway to understand the optimal feed mixes.

-The methane-busting seaweed feed could be commercialised within one-to-two years.
+The methane-busting seaweed feed could be commercialised within two years.
 However, wider adoption (across Australia and overseas) is dependent on establishing a new industry to farm Australian red seaweed at an industrial scale.
-The possibility of open line seaweed farming is being explored in Southeast Asia and elsewhere.
+The possibility of open line seaweed farming is being explored in southeast Asia and elsewhere.

-The seaweed option is very promising for cattle in feedlots (around 1 million cattle in Australia) and dairy cows (around 1.6 million in Australia).
+The seaweed option is very promising for cattle in feedlots (about one million cattle in Australia) and dairy cows (about 1.6 million in Australia).

-However, applying the feed supplement to cattle grazing on open pasture is logistically challenging, as cattle graze over vast areas but they have to be fed seaweed every day.
-There is a need to do more research into technologies that can deliver the seaweed and other methane-reducing feeds to grazed livestock systems, to create a solution for all livestock producers.
+However, applying the feed supplement to cattle grazing on open pasture is logistically challenging.
+Cattle graze over vast areas, but they have to be fed seaweed every day.
+There is a need to do more research into technologies that can deliver the seaweed and other methane-reducing feeds to grazed livestock systems to create a solution for all livestock producers.